CODE OF CIVIL PROCEDURE IN POLAND

 INITIATING A CLAIM IN POLAND

 Pleadings are filed at the beginning of the litigation process.
-The proceedings in a Polish court are quite regimented.
+The proceedings in a Polish court are pretty regimented.
 When a plaintiff submits a claim, the litigation process officially begins.
 When a case has been filed, the court will determine whether it satisfies all necessary formal criteria.
 If the court finds no problems, it will send the complaint to the defendant with a deadline for filing an answer in fourteen days.
-Then, the court often schedules the first court hearing, and issues witness summonses.
+Then, the court often schedules the first court hearing and issues witness summonses.

 The court may also set a plan of litigation and stipulate the sequence of hearings and the submission of the pleadings before the first hearing.
 After the first court hearing, the case should be over.
-While this does occur, it is quite unusual and often only occurs when the issue is simplistic.
+While this does occur, it is unusual and often only happens when the issue is simplistic.
 When witnesses need to be heard, it frequently takes more than one hearing.
-According to Polish civil procedure, when the claimant files a claim and the defendant files a statement of defense, no party may file any more pleadings unless the court specifically orders or approves such further filings.
+According to Polish civil procedure, when the claimant files a claim and the defendant files a statement of defense, no party may file any more pleadings unless the court orders explicitly or approves such further filings.
 Documents filed in court without permission will be considered void.

 The court renders a decision after all the evidence has been presented, the pleadings have been filed, the witnesses have testified, and the parties have presented their arguments.
 When a hearing is over, the judge may make a judgment and, in doing so, must base their decision on the circumstances as they exist at the time of the ruling.